-Horathapola is a perfect first stop for those seeking a peaceful haven after a long flight.
+Horathapola, a tranquil colonial style planter's bungalow of great charm, is a perfect first stop for those seeking a peaceful haven after a long flight to Sri Lanka.
 One customer termed it `jet-lag heaven,' praising `a beautiful house and faultless service.'
-Situated on a working estate where coconut, mango, pineapple and spices are grown, Horathapola is a four-bedroom British planter's bungalow that was built in the 1920's.
+Situated on a working estate where coconut, mango, pineapple and spices are grown, this four-bedroom British planter's bungalow that was built in the 1920's.
 The estate is now owned by Javana Fernando, who also owns Kulu Safaris.
 Javana lives on the estate and adds a friendly but efficient air to this wonderful holiday retreat.
 Spacious rooms furnished with ancestral Dutch period furniture, wide balconies and verandas, well-clipped lawns scattered with beautiful hardwood trees and ample bird song all combine to show guests the Planter's lifestyle at its finest.

 There are three large suites and one two-bedroom family suite, all with ensuite bathrooms with h/w showers and twin vanities, as well as two separate family lodges nearby.
 Suites in the main house and one of the lodges are not air-conditioned, but this is rarely a problem as ceiling fans, high roofs and large doors and windows provide welcome compensation.
 The suites offer a striking degree of privacy and are blessed with a wide balcony or veranda.
 Antique almairahs and four-poster beds lined with handmade lace and fitted with mosquito nets make the interiors comfortable and elegant.
 There are no televisions in the rooms, but in this tranquil atmosphere nobody has been known to complain.